428.01 Intellectual Property

 - Procedures for Intellectual Property Agreement

-- Negotiating the Agreement - Prior to the time intellectual properties are developed and before College support is awarded or used for the purpose of developing, producing or marketing intellectual property, the Vice President for Learning Services (or his or her designee) will meet with the creator(s) to negotiate the terms of the development of any intellectual properties which are intended to result, as well as the production, marketing, and the reasonable division of revenue which may result from the sale of intellectual properties.
+- Negotiating the Agreement: Prior to the time intellectual properties are developed and before College support is awarded or used for the purpose of developing, producing or marketing intellectual property, the Chief Academic Officer (CAO), or his or her designee, will meet with the creator(s) to negotiate the terms of the development of any intellectual properties which are intended to result, as well as the production, marketing, and the reasonable division of revenue which may result from the sale of intellectual properties.
 The creator(s) shall be entitled to representation during this negotiation process, e.g. an attorney or a representative of the Sauk Valley Community College Faculty Association.

-- Division of Revenue - The Vice President of Learning Services (or his or her designee) and the creator(s) will consider the following conditions in arriving at a reasonable division of revenue:
+- Division of Revenue: The CAO, or his or her designee, and the creator(s) will consider the following conditions in arriving at a reasonable division of revenue:

 - The origins of the ideas upon which the intellectual properties are based;